jovotech/jovo-framework/docs/getting-started/voice-app-basics.md

 # Voice App Basics

+> To view this page on the Jovo website, visit https://www.jovo.tech/docs/voice-app-basics

 This section provides an overview of how voice applications work, and the differences between voice platforms.
 Currently, Jovo supports [Amazon Alexa](#amazon-alexa) and [Google Assistant](#google-assistant).

 * [How Voice Apps Work](#how-voice-apps-work)